 The high-pass filter can be configured in the reference mode.
-It can be activated using HP_REF_MODE bit in CTRL_7 register.
+It can be activated by setting the HP_REF_MODE bit in CTRL_7 register.
 In this configuration the output data is calculated as the difference between the input acceleration and the values captured when reference mode was enabled.
 In this way only the difference is applied without any filtering.